melezhik/Sparrow6/documentation/development.md

 # Recognizable OS list

-Sparrow provides an `os()` helper function which returns a mnemonic name for underlying OS where tasks are exectuted.
+Sparrow provides an `os()` helper function which returns a mnemonic name for underlying OS where tasks are executed.

 Following is the list of recognizable OS: